cielalallaa/cielalallaa/README.md

 * CSS
 * JavaScript
 * MySQL
+* XAMPP

 ### 🧴 Her Perfume — E-Commerce Website

 **Her Perfume** is an academic e-commerce project focused on selling perfumes through a web-based platform.
-The project was created to apply web development concepts and design a user-friendly online shopping experience
+The project was created to apply web development concepts and design a user-friendly online shopping experience.

 **Technologies Used:**